KhronosGroup/OpenVG-Registry/README.md

 ## Adding Extension Specifications

-Extension specification documents can be added by proposing a pull request to master, adding the specification .txt file under extensions/<vendor>/filename.txt .
+Extension specification documents can be added by proposing a pull request adding the specification .txt file under extensions/<vendor>/filename.txt .
 You must also:

 * Allocate an extension number in registry.txt (follow the existing